 Infographic by @ohhappydani, “Areas To Diversify In Daily Life…” We know what we look like here at @womenwhohike.
 We are a women’s hiking group that is struggling with diversity.
 We are, and we have.
-As an org, and as the leader here, it falls on me @im_nicolemarie to get this right.
+As an org, it falls on us to get this right.
 But we haven’t gotten it right.
 It’s not that we’re not working on it.
 It’s not that we’re not trying.
 It’s that this work is ongoing.
 "Perfection is not a prerequisite for participation.
 You can actively work on diversity and use your voice against injustice at the same time…” - @ohhappydani.

 We have not been using our voice.
 We have not been forthcoming in telling you that we have been actively working on diversity.
 Why haven’t we told you?
 It is because we have been trying to get it right, trying to get it perfect.
 And in trying to get it right, trying to get it perfect, we have failed to use our voice in times of injustice.
 “Allyship is a journey, so don’t feel pressured to get it all right immediately!” - @ohhappydani

 Today we are being forthcoming.
 We want you to know who we are, and what we stand for.
 We stand for safe outdoor spaces, and recreation for all.
 We stand for the life of Ahmaud Arbery, and for the lives of all black and brown men and women.
 Having done a few years of DEI training (diversity, equity, inclusion) we know this infographic is a great place to start in learning about and promoting diversity.
 Consider the following as provided by @ohhappydani:

 Friendships- Varying perspectives will challenge you to look at life differently and draw you out of your comfort zone.